Azeb: History

 Azebs were originally an auxiliary infantry unit harkening back to Anatolian beyliks that became independent from the Anatolian Seljuk Sultanate.
 In the maritime beyliks, they also served as naval units.
-For instance, in the 13th century, sources address existence of troops called azebs in the Beylik of Aydın.
+For instance, in the 13th century, sources attest to the existence of troops called azebs in the Beylik of Aydın.

 According to Stein (2007), by the 14th (Note: Other sources state that kale azebs emerged in the 15th or 16th century.) century azebs garrisoned in strongholds were called kale (fortress) azebs.
 Azebs in fortresses had duties such as building bridges, working as sappers and doing the job of armorers, especially after conscription of devshirme armorers stopped.
 They usually comprised most of the garrison in smaller forts and palankas.

-In the Ottoman Empire the main role of azebs were fighting as infantry archers on front lines before the cannons and janissaries, After azebs slowed down the initial enemy charge, they would withdraw to left and right, and let the Ottoman cannons and janissaries fire at them.
+In the Ottoman Empire the main role of azebs was fighting as infantry archers on the front lines before the cannons and janissaries.
+After azebs slowed down the initial enemy charge, they would withdraw to left and right, and let the Ottoman cannons and janissaries fire at the enemy.